nukendrathota/ATP-Tour-Analysis/README.md

 ## Table Preview
 Here's a preview of the ATP dataset.
 This dataset is a collation.
 Jeff Sackmann's original [dataset](https://github.com/JeffSackmann/tennis_atp) is a collection of several datasets - one each for each season from 1968-2024.
 I used Tableau Prep to collate them all into one big file - The ATP Tour 1968 - 2024.
 This dataset is updated to May 2024.
 If the data is further updated in the future, I plan to update along.
 I plan to keep adding queries too.
 Just keep the fun going.
 This is a big dataset with 193,337 rows, with each row representing a match.

-I will have a separate file describing each column.
+You can find a the link to the data dictionary describing each column [here](https://github.com/JeffSackmann/tennis_atp/blob/master/matches_data_dictionary.txt).

 ### ATP Tour First 10 Rows
 | winner_name        | tourney_id                       | tourney_name                                      | surface | draw_size | tourney_level | tourney_date | match_num | winner_id | winner_seed | winner_entry | winner_hand | winner_ht | winner_ioc | winner_age | loser_id | loser_seed | loser_entry | loser_name                 | loser_hand | loser_ht | loser_ioc | loser_age | score               | best_of | round | minutes | w_ace | w_df | w_svpt | w_1stin | w_1stwon | w_2ndwon | w_svgms | w_bpsaved | w_bpfaced | l_ace | l_df | l_svpt | l_1stin | l_1stwon | l_2ndwon | l_svgms | l_bpsaved | l_bpfaced | winner_rank | winner_rank_points | loser_rank | loser_rank_points |